plone/training/features.rst

 .. only:: not presentation

     Let's create our first users within Plone.
 So far we used the admin-user (admin:admin) configured in the buildout.
-He is often called "zope-root".
-This user is not managed in Plone but only in by Zope.
-Therefore he's missing some features like email and fullname and he won't be able to use some of plone's features.
-But he has all possible permissions.
-It is also unsecure to use this user.
-Basically, his password can be seen easily within each request.
+This user is often called "zope-root" and is not managed in Plone but only in by Zope.
+Therefore the user's missing some features like email and fullname and  won't be able to use some of plone's features.
+But the user has all possible permissions.
+As with the root user of a server, it's a bad practice to make unnecessary use of zope-root.
+Use it to create Plone sites and their initial users, but not much else.

     You can also add zope-users also via the terminal by entering::